ishanijdev/Brew-connect-backend/README.md

-# ☕ Coffee Leaf - Backend API
+# ☕ Bréw Connect - Backend API

-This is the backend server for the Coffee Leaf full-stack e-commerce application.
+This is the backend server for the Bréw Connect full-stack e-commerce application.
 It is a RESTful API built with Node.js and Express, connected to a MongoDB database.
 It handles all data management, user authentication, and business logic.

 **Live API URL:** [https://coffee-leaf-api.onrender.com](https://coffee-leaf-api.onrender.com)